St Peter's College Boat Club: Post-War

 Two St Peter's boats competed in the first post-war Torpids and Summer Eights in 1946.
 The Bursar C. E. Tinne was still coaching, "bicycling, megaphone in hand, and bawling instructions anywhere between Sandford and the end of Port Meadow", and the Boat Club moved with their fleet into the old OUBC boathouse.

 In the 1950s, the oarsmen of St Peter's Hall enjoyed significant success and their Hall had a strong reputation for sporting achievement.
 The club entered up to six boats in each regatta.
 For the first time a St Peter's Torpid entered the First Division in 1950.
 In 1955, the First Torpid went up 6 places, ending up as number 6 in the First Division (where they stayed for two years).
 In Eights Week the College's five boats achieved a total of eighteen bumps without being bumped with the First Boat ending up as number 1 in the Second Division.
-Both finish results are now regarded as the highest achievement of a St Peter's First Torpid resp.
-First Eight.
+Both finish results are now regarded as the highest achievements of a St Peter's First Torpid or First Eight.

 In the 1960s, the club used the facilities at the OUBC boathouse as well as Abingdon Boys School.

 Bump Suppers, still not a regular tradition at college, were only held celebrating a blade winning crew as it happened in 1972 for the Schools (Second) Eight.
 This Bump Supper saw the burning of two old Eights in front of Hennington Hall, the erection of a brick stone wall in front of the chapel's entrance, an attempt to colour the Christ Church pond purple and an encounter with the local police.

 1979 saw the first admission of women to the College.
 In the same year, one Torpid and two Eights were entered for the St Peter's Ladies Boat Club.

+Emily Guilder Cena recalls:As a short history, in the fall of 1979 Lauren Chapin, P.J.
+Long, and I thought it would be a wonderful idea to learn to row, and we managed to find enough other girls at SPC who were also interested to put together a single eight for Torpids.
+That first crew was: Clare Gilham (stroke), Lauren Chapin, Belinda Jemal, Judith Wilson, Emily Geilker, Eileen Scallen, P.J.
+Long, and Gillian Chedzoy (bow).

+Since it was obvious we were having so much fun rowing, more women wanted to participate and we fielded two ladies eights for Eights Week.
+Those crews were: 1st Ladies Eight: Julia Ferguson (cox), Emily Geilker (stroke), Judith Wilson, Clare Gilham, Eileen Scallen, P.J.
+Long, Gillian Chedzoy, Laura Byatt, and Lauren Chapin (bow); 2nd Ladies Eight: Geordie Royle(cox), Caryn Minnit (stroke), S. Tinker, Belinda Jemal, K. Moore, K. Clarke, J. Frank, J. Brown, and A. Gelling (bow).